mcanyucel/Mini-Spotify-Controller/README.md

 * Displays current track, artist and album name.
 * Requires a spotify device to be active.
 If there is no active device, it show a message to open a Spotify app in any of your devices.

+## How to build
+* Clone the repository.
+* Open the solution in Visual Studio (preferably 2023).
+* Build the solution.

+## Requirements
+* Windows 10.0.17763.0 or newer.
+This is because the application uses `Microsoft.Toolkit.Uwp.Notifications` library which requires Windows 10.0.17763.0 or newer.
+* .NET 7
+* Spotify Premium account

 ## 3rd Party Dependencies

 * .NET 7